 Katherine received a BSc in Psychology, Queen’s University Belfast, her research explored ‘Can Shared Picture Book Reading Accelerate Pre-schoolers’ Language?’.
 She completed a Postgraduate Certificate in Education (PGCE), Middlesex University, teaching in mainstream and Special Education.
 She received a Masters in Counselling Skills & Therapeutic Communication, Ulster University (Distinction).
 Katherine works as an Associate Psychologist in Clinical Psychology (Children with Disabilities Service) while pursuing her Doctorate in Educational Psychology, University College Dublin.
-Katherine is interested in hearing the voice of vulnerable young people and intervention development.
-Katherine enjoys learning to climb, cold water swimming and exercise.
+Katherine's is designing and studying the impact of an anxiety reduction intervention for children with intellectual disabilities.

 DEd Psych Researcher

 Meghan Tuohy is an Educational Psychology doctoral candidate.
 She holds a Bachelor of Education degree from Mary Immaculate College in Limerick and a degree in Psychology from Dublin Business School (DBS).
 The focus of her research in DBS was handedness and laterality and their relationship to general and creative intelligence.
 Meghan has worked as a primary school teacher and Special Education Teacher (SET) for six years in rural and urban schools in Ireland, including DEIS schools serving low-income communities.
 She also worked in schools of different cultures and patronages.
 Meghan’s research interests focus on handedness, laterality, school engagement, intelligence and social disadvantage.
 Meghan is taking a socio-cultural perspective on the associations between school engagement and social disadvantage.